bloqhead/daryn.codes.vite/src/pages/journal/breaking-changes.md

 ### Recovery

 Like any good American, my first question to myself is "how am I going to get any work done?"
 I formulate approaches using voice recognition software, one-handed keyboards, etc. I eventually settle for a cheaper entry into the split keyboard game: the [Kinesis Freestyle2 for macOS](https://kinesis-ergo.com/keyboards/freestyle2-keyboard/).
 An unexpected but welcome purchase.
-I'd wanted to try a split keyboard and what better time to try it?
+I'd wanted to try a split keyboard and what better time to take the plunge?
 It started off a little rough since it was completely new, but quickly became muscle memory.

 <journal-image caption="Kinesis Freestyle2 with the left side propped up on a tablet stand.">
   <img src="/images/journal/kinesis-freestyle2-mac.jpg" alt="A picture of my Kinesis Freestyle2 macOS keyboard with the left side mounted on a makeshift stand" />